daltonmblack/cron-metal/README.md

-# Test
+# Cron Metal

-Cron job that runs on deta.sh which queries metal-joke-api and sends the response as an email
+Cron job that runs on deta.sh which queries metal-joke-api and sends the response as an email.

 ## Setup

 There are various pieces of this project that can be set up.
 You should pick which steps are required for your needs/preferences.

 ### Prerequisites